Katana Naginata

 This collection does not contain any products.

-Naginata Katanas: The Elegant Spear of Feudal Japan
+Katana Naginata: The Elegant Spear of Feudal Japan

 Naginata katanas , often simply called naginatas, are iconic weapons of feudal Japan that combine the versatility of a spear with the elegance of a curved sword.
-Used by both samurai warriors and women known as onna-bugeisha , these weapons offered exceptional reach and unique maneuverability in combat.
+Used by both samurai warriors and women known as onna-bugeisha , these weapons offer exceptional reach and unique maneuverability in combat.
 Did you know that the naginata was not only effective on the battlefield, but also became a symbol of female empowerment?
-Discover the rich history behind these impressive weapons.
+Discover the rich history behind these stunning weapons.

-The Use of Naginata in Combat
+The Use of the Naginata in Combat

 Characteristics of the Naginata Katanas